 4.7t/ha/year of carbon capture instead of 0.5t/ha/year today

 The deconstruction of the Exhibition Center and its parking lots will release 10ha of mineralized area.
 This soil has been sealed during more than 50 years, it’s a “dead” soil which lost its micro-biodiversity.

-Rich soils, filled with nutrients and micro-organisms are a prerequisite to biodiversity development and adaptation to climate change of the ecosystem.
+Rich soils, filled with nutrients and micro-organisms are a prerequisite to healthy growth of trees, biodiversity development and adaptation to climate change of the ecosystem.